LiLabAtVT/PlantSingleCell/Day1Section2-Integration/README.md

 - Access and clone the workshop repository
 - Launch and configure RStudio on the Virginia Tech ARC cluster
 - Set up a dedicated R environment and working directory
-- Begin analysis using scripts provided in the `Day1Section2 (Integration)` folder
+- Begin analysis using scripts provided in the `Day1Section2-Integration` folder

 ---